 Other Insulation Worker Job Titles

-In 2016, there was an estimated number of 30,900 jobs in the United States for Insulation Worker.
+There were about 30,900 jobs for Insulation Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 1.3% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Insulation Worker by 2026.
-There will be an estimated 3,300 positions for Insulation Worker per year.
+Due to new job openings and attrition, there will be an average of 3,300 job openings in this field each year.